 Women’s Health Week was created by Jean Hailes, an Australian not-for-profit organisation inspired by Dr Jean Hailes, which provides health resources for women across the country.
 Dr Jean Hailes created the first Australian (and second in the world) women’s health clinic dedicated to menopause.
 They are regarded throughout Australia as the leader in women’s healthcare.

-This year, Women’s Health Week celebrates its tenth year after the overwhelming success in 2021.
+This year, Women’s Health Week celebrates its tenth year after its overwhelming success in 2021.
 2277 events were held across the country, with over 127,000 people in attendance.
 36% of those events were held in regional and remote areas.

 This year’s campaign will run from the 5th to the 11th of September, with five of the days having a specific theme: an aspect of women’s health to focus on that day.